Jadael/TMT/RhythML.md

 -1.9135    , -0.6250        , 4.6774 , -4.6774  , -5.0000  , -5.0000      , -5.0000     , -3.0000
 -0.9755    , 0.0000         , 5.0000 , -5.0000  , -5.0000  , -5.0000      , -5.0000     , 3.0000
 ```

+This pattern could be clocked fast enough that it cycles through the entire sequence at audio frequencies like 440Hz, to get rudimentary audio directly from a plaintext RhythML sequence.
+Each column is a different wave shape (here normalized to -5/+5, for being treated as voltages in modular).
+Obviously this isn't as convenient as an actual wavetable synth, but it shows the flexibility of RhythML and the potential for mad science.
+Are there any CSV datasets you have which might do something interesting if you treat them as RhythML?